benmatela/PeopleApp/README.md

 ### People.Infrastructure
 * Persistence: Responsible for data access, including implementations of repositories using databases or other storage systems.
 * Repositories: Interface and implementation of repositories for accessing entities from the database.
 * Services: External services or utilities used by the application.
+For example the Redis pub/sub in  `Services/PubSub` folder.

 ### People.Tests
 * Contains unit tests, integration tests, and mocks for testing the application’s various layers: